Human rights in Afghanistan: Sexual orientation

 Same-sex intimacy is currently illegal in Afghanistan.
 According to the 2017 Afghan Penal Code, same-sex activity is subject to a maximum sentence of two years in prison, depending on the perceived extent of sexual activity.
 Section 647 of the Penal Code states that women participating in Musahaqah, same-sex intercourse between females, are subject to a maximum of one year in prison.
 Section 649 affects male same-sex intercourse called Tafkhiz, which is intercourse that doesn't include penetration.
-Individuals caught participating in Tafkhiz can be jailed anywhere from three months to a year.Under Penal Code Section 646 regarding sodomy, sodomy charges are not limited to LGBTQ+ individuals and affect heterosexuals as well.
+Individuals caught participating in Tafkhiz can be jailed anywhere from three months to a year.
+Under Penal Code Section 646 regarding sodomy, sodomy charges are not limited to LGBTQ+ individuals and affect heterosexuals as well.
 Any individual caught participating in anal penetration can be charged up to two years in prison.
 Section 646 also extends to pedophilia, which is the only offense outside of sodomy included in this section.

 While the law explicitly outlines prison sentences, it does not address the social stigma and treatment of LGBTQ+ people in Afghanistan under Taliban rule.
 Since the 2021 Taliban Offensive, violent crimes against LGBTQ+ people have increased.
 If a person is caught or suspected of same-sex desire or intercourse, there is a possibility of being assaulted and possibly killed by police before their trial.
-In October of 2024, nine individuals were publicly flogged for sexual deviance before their trial.
-A few months prior in June of 2024, 63 people were publicly flogged by the Taliban for "immoral activities" including same-sex intercourse and adultery.
+In October 2024, nine individuals were publicly flogged for sexual deviance before their trial.
+A few months prior in June 2024, 63 people were publicly flogged by the Taliban for "immoral activities" including same-sex intercourse and adultery.

 Persecution of minority groups

 Hazaras are one of the ethnic groups in Afghanistan.
 After the takeover by Taliban, many Hazaras were forcibly evicted from their homes.
 A report by Amnesty International reported that the Taliban were prosecuting, torturing and unlawfully killing Hazaras.
+When the Taliban returned to power in 2021, journalists and international organizations documented an increase of targeted attacks and discrimination against these communities.
+Attacks by extremist groups such as the Islamic State Khorasan Province have largely affected the Hazara civilians and human rights organizations report that this abuse is usually carried out with impunity, making the situation especially concerning the ethnic persecution.

+Humanitarian aid

+With the knowledge from journalists as well as social media content and general information, there is a growing concern about the treatment that millions of civilians are facing in Afghanistan.
+The lack of human rights and treatment of women and the LGBTQ+ community have been particularly popular in global media and several groups have formed to offer aid.
+OCHA has labeled it one of the worlds largest humanitarian crises in 2026.
+Unfortunately while this has become a global issue with significant media coverage, food insecurity and lack of access to healthcare as well as widespread unemployment continue to affect large portions of the population, especially those residing in rural areas.

+The Afghanistan Humanitarian Fund was set up in 2014 by OCHA to help the nation face their issues, yet the country is still facing severe issues.